byronbytes/Tasks/README.md

 The dependencies must be kept in the same folder.
 This will be fixed soon.

 ## Contribution
 To contribute to this project, please read [**CONTRIBUTING**](https://github.com/LiteTools/Tasks/blob/master/docs/CONTRIBUTING.md) first.
+Anyone can contribute because it helps us greatly!

 ## Support
 You can support our project in many ways, simply by downloading our application, leaving a star, forking, watching and reporting issues too.
+This really helps us improve our applications in many ways.

 ## Credits
 * **Byron (@byronbytes)** - *Initial work / creation and development.*